-Where vibrations are anticipated, WT or other responsible party will:
+Where vibrations are anticipated, the construction manager and / or contractor will:

-- Retain an engineer specializing in vibration monitoring who must determine the zone surrounding the project site at which vibrations would reach 1.5 to 2.0 mm/sec and undertake a survey documenting the existing condition of structures within the zone of influence - Establish a vibration monitoring program before activity begins, including number of seismographs, location, frequency of monitoring and transmittal of results protocol - Conduct test measurements to develop site specific vibration attenuation curves to identify the significant vibration causing project activities, and - Install sensors to monitor ground vibration during piling.
+- Retain an engineer specializing in vibration monitoring who must determine the zone surrounding the project site at which vibrations could reach 1.5 to 2.0 mm/sec and undertake a survey documenting the existing condition of structures within the zone of influence; - Establish a vibration monitoring program before activity begins, including number of seismographs, location, frequency of monitoring and transmittal of results protocol; - Conduct test measurements to develop site specific vibration attenuation curves to identify the significant vibration causing project activities; and - Install sensors to monitor ground vibration during piling.

-In these conditions, the construction contractor must monitor areas identified by the engineer that are considered to be susceptible to vibration damage in order to avoid impacts (City of Toronto, 2007).
+In these conditions, the construction manager and / or contractor must monitor areas identified by the engineer that are considered to be susceptible to vibration damage in order to avoid impacts (City of Toronto, 2007).